fzuo/homepage/docs/index.md

 - D-score: A white-box diagnosis score for CNNs based on mutation operators (ADMA 2023)
 - <a href="/research/">...
 More ...</a>
 <!--  Commit message can help: Security patch detection in open source software via Transformer (SERA 2023)
-- ProvSec: Open cybersecurity system provenance analysis benchmark dataset with labels (IJNDC 2023) -->
+- ProvSec: Open cybersecurity system provenance analysis benchmark dataset with labels (IJNDC 2023)
+- <a href="/service/">...
+More ...</a>
+ -->

 ## Teaching